k0nserv/rust-isqrt/README.md

 Fast Inverse Square Root benchmark
 =================================

 This repository contains a benchmark between different implementations of the [Fast Inverse Square Root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) in Rust.
 The methods compared are using `std::mem::compute` and pointer casts.
+An implementation using `f64::sqrt` is also shown for reference.

 This uses [benchmark tests](https://doc.rust-lang.org/book/benchmark-tests.html) which are at the time of writing not stable so to run them you need a nightly build of rust.
 Installing and using nightly builds is covered in the [rustup docs](https://github.com/rust-lang-nursery/rustup.rs#working-with-nightly-rust);